asibic/glassalpha/site/docs/about.md

 ## Getting Started

 Ready to try GlassAlpha?
-Start with the [Quick Start Guide](getting-started/quickstart.md) to generate your first audit in under 10 minutes.
+Start with the [Quick Start Guide](getting-started/quickstart.md) or try the [5-minute tutorial](examples/quick-start-audit.md) to generate your first audit.